 Themes and Situations: 5 out of 5 stars

 The scent of the town is described as “like bacon but only bloodier,” “like bacon and burning hair,” “like bacon, toots and feet,” and “like a burning scab.”
 Cathy announced that “you can’t be cruel to animals.
 They’re animals!”
 Travis steals part of a parked car.
-Footage of the actual NASA Challenger launch and explosion is projected onstage.
-The sound of pigs being slaughtered by heavy machinery will be heard.
+News footage of the NASA Challenger launch and explosion is heard onstage.
+The sound of heavy machinery will be heard.
 Trig is arrested.
 Travis and Amy kiss.

 Violence & Scariness: 5 out of 5 stars

-There is a description of a factory accident in which a pregnant worker falls and accidentally amputates her finger.
-Actual footage of the NASA Challenger launch and explosion is projected onstage.
+Trig tells Amy about a factory accident in which a pregnant worker falls and accidentally amputates her finger.
 Someone throws a brick through the Bolton’s front window.
-Scott, 13 years old, takes it upon himself to protect his house with a BB gun after someone burns the word “scab” into his garage.
+Scott, 13 years old, takes it upon himself to protect his house with a baseball bat after someone burns the word “scab” into his garage.
 Scott and Jude fight.
+National Guardsmen march onstage wearing protective gear.
 Protesters spit at workers who cross the picket line.
 Many characters engage in arguments about the strike.